jonlpersson/ed-latimore/site/_posts/2022-06-05-how-to-be-physically-emotionally-and-mentally-strong.md

 ---
 date: 2022-06-05 18:41:04 -0400
 article_type: Article
-title: How to be strong all areas of life
+title: How to be strong in all areas of life
-permalink: /how--to-be-strong/
+permalink: /how-to-be-strong/
 tags:
   - how-to-become-superhuman
 description: >-